obot-platform/obot/docs/docs/04-tutorials/04-webhook-workflows.md

 On PagerDuty side, click integrations > Developer Tools > Generic Webhooks (v3)

-Put the URL in it should be \<OTTO8_BASE URL>/api/webhooks/default/pd-hook
+Put the URL in it should be \<ACORN_BASE URL>/api/webhooks/default/pd-hook

 Select the Scope type, In the demo setup, I had Scope Type = Service and Scope = Default Service